Marvin1912/marvinpedia/src/components/markdown/k3s-setup.md

         port: 80
 ```

-It is important to know that the host name must be sent accordingly in the host file or as a header.
+It is important to know that the hostname must be set accordingly in the host file or as a header.
+A service can
+then be accessed (f.e.) via `http://prometheus.kube.test.com`.